 Welcome to the ELGAN (Extremely Low Gestational Age Newborns) Research Study Family Website!

-ELGAN researchers have followed over one thousand children born at least 3 months early between 2002 and 2004 at 14 different hospitals in 5 states.
-We assessed these premature babies at birth and again when they were two years old.
+ELGAN researchers have followed over one thousand children born at least 3 months early between 2002 and 2004 at 14 different hospitals in five states.
+We assessed these premature babies at birth and again when they were two and ten years old.
 In the first few weeks after birth, when the babies had routine blood tests, we saved a drop or two for later testing.
-Through analyzing these saved blood samples (Fichorova Laboratory, Brigham and Women’s Hospital), we learned that children who had signs of inflammation in their blood were more likely to have development problems when they were 2 years old.
+Through analyzing these saved blood samples, we learned that children who had signs of inflammation in their blood were more likely to have development problems when they were 2 and 10 years old.

-We are planning study assessments of teen health and wellbeing including reasoning skills, behavior, emotions, sleep patterns, and overall quality of life.
-In addition, we plan to measure the teens’ weight, height and head circumference, and ask for permission to collect a cheek swab and urine sample.
-Teens will also be offered the opportunity to have a brain MRI scan (Magnetic Resonance Imaging).
+Currently, we are studying ELGAN teenagers’ health and wellbeing, including reasoning skills, behavior, emotions, sleep patterns, and overall quality of life.
+In addition, we plan to measure the teens’ weight, height and head circumference, and ask for permission to collect previously shed baby teeth, saliva and urine samples.
+Our study visit also includes the opportunity to have a brain MRI scan (Magnetic Resonance Imaging).

-We believe that this work has potential to make a difference in the care and outcome of children born very early.
-If what we learn is confirmed we will have made an important contribution to preventing learning and behavior problems in children.
-This goal was a driving force behind the ELGAN Study when we started over 15 years ago and it continues to inspire and energize ELGAN-ECHO 3 team members today.
+We believe that this work has the potential to make a difference in the care and outcome of children born very early and may make an important contribution to preventing learning and behavior problems in children.
+This goal was a driving force behind the ELGAN Study when we started over 18 years ago and it continues to inspire and energize ELGAN-ECHO team members today.